mattysweeps/SurvivalGames/README.md

 # Demo
 NOTE: Players participating in the demo must be opped.

+NOTE: you must have command blocks enabled in your server.properties so you can see the cool stuff.

 Installing the plugin on your server gives you instant access to survival games. just run ```/ssg demo``` to have the demo worlds and config files automatically downloaded.
 BE WARNED: running this command replaces your world with another one (still working out bugs), so please run it on a fresh server.
 Run these commands to get the server running:
 - ```/ssg demo```